AnswerDotAI/teleprint/DEV.md

 Paint state is two integers — `top` (screen row of the region origin, worn down to 0 as scrolls absorb the shell's rows) and `ws` — plus the per-frame row→target click map.
 Carried over from the old model:

 - **Rich is render-only.** Renderable -> segments -> ANSI; the compositor is the only animator; rich.live stays excluded.
-- **No printed identity.** Nothing re-parses scrollback (the transcript view reads the model; resume reads the db), so blocks print no id.
+- **No printed identity.** Nothing re-parses scrollback (the transcript view reads the model; resume reads the session file), so blocks print no id.
 - **Content renders at `cols - gutter_width`** and every composed row is clipped to `cols`: one row is one screen row, never a wrap (see the width lesson under Development loop).
 - Synchronized-output brackets (mode 2026, where probed) make each frame atomic.